decentralized-identity/labs-privacy-preserving-revocation-mechanisms/docs/report.md

 ### 2.4 Merkle Tree-based

 This method uses a Merkle Tree to maintain the list of revoked credentials.
 A proof of revocation (or non-revocation) is provided via a Merkle Path, offering an efficient and verifiable data structure.
+The Incremental Merkle Tree (IMT) is commonly used for membership proofs.
+This data structure is used by projects such as [Semaphore](https://semaphore.pse.dev/) and [World](https://world.org/).
+There is an optimized implementation of an IMT called [LeanIMT](https://zkkit.org/leanimt-paper.pdf).
+For non-membership proofs, where users prove that their credential is not included in a list of revoked credentials, the [Sparse Merkle Tree (SMT)](https://docs.iden3.io/publications/pdfs/Merkle-Tree.pdf) is commonly used.
+[Privado.iD](https://www.privado.id/) is an example of a project using this data structure.

 [TODO] Create a table of methods and their categories.